d3b-center/fw-histomicsTK-tile-wsi/README.md

 # HistomicsTK Flywheel gear for generating tiles of a whole slide image

 This gear will generate tiles for a single WSI using HistomicsTK tools.
+Low-contrast images will not be saved (in an effort to ignore background regions).

 [HistomicsTK source documentation](https://github.com/DigitalSlideArchive/HistomicsTK)